-This program is led by the deputy director, focusing on four components:
+This program is led by our Development Director, focusing on four components:

 - Connection.
 Alumni-managed networking events and networking groups on social media platforms will connect alumni within states or regions with each other regardless of age or school of graduation.

 - Mentorship.
-Alumni will be presented opportunities to enter into formal one-to-one mentoring relationships with current students as well as to engage with local or alma mater chapters to provide a consistent presence for chapters, which by their nature have transitioning leadership.
+Alumni will be presented opportunities to enter into formal one-to-one mentoring relationships through the with current chapter members as well as to engage with local or alma mater chapters to provide a consistent presence for chapters, which by their nature have transitioning leadership.

 - Advocacy.
 Alumni will be encouraged to participate in actions and events alongside the student network.

 - Philanthropy.
-Through the Sensible Society, fundraising asks at events, and focused constituent management, alumni will be developed as donors and empowered to think of themselves as philanthropists from graduation throughout their post-graduation relationships with SSDP.
+Through the , fundraising asks at events, and focused constituent management, alumni will be developed as donors and empowered to think of themselves as philanthropists from graduation throughout their post-graduation relationships with SSDP.

 Definition of SSDP alumnus: an individual who was involved with SSDP as a student.
 Unless you are known to SSDP staff, alumni status can be proven with a reference by a known alumni member, a photograph of SSDP activity, or other documentation.
 An appeals process will be available to those without proof.

 The SSDP Alumni Association is comprised of individuals who determine their own activities and levels of involvement.
 Currently, two officers serve along with the deputy director, and are responsible for helping to manage the direction and priorities of the Alumni Association.

 How do I join the SSDP Alumni Association?
 Submit your information via the Alumni Association sign up form.
-If you are not currently a member of the Sensible Society (meaning having an active monthly recurring donation of $1 or more), you may fulfill that membership requirement by enrolling here.
+If you are not currently a member of the Sensible Society (meaning having an active monthly recurring donation of $1 or more), you may fulfill that membership requirement by enrolling .
 Then, an SSDP staff member will review your information and confirm or deny your membership in the Association.